ansys/pyensight/doc/source/user_guide/object_api.rst

 the target of all operations is explicit.
 The object API supports SELECTED attributes and selection group objects.
 These directly represent the state of the EnSight GUI.
 In cases where one would like to use both APIs in a single script, it can become necessary to synchronize these two selections.
-See: `selection_transfer`_ for details on how this can be done.
+See: :ref:`selection_transfer` for details on how this can be done.